noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - scala.math.Ordering[A]: pretty sure i have the syntax wrong
   - need to do better on the using, given explanations & examples
   - conditional given definitions needs clarity
-  - i keep seeing `lazy val ....` everywhere, find it in the docs
   - in general look through all the coursera assignments for each week, there are bunches of stuff in there that wasnt explained in the course and could be a good starting point for grepping the docs
   - i didnt appreciate nor document type hierarchies in scala, swing back to this